I am a philosopher of mind and cognitive science. My research is primarily about animal minds.

 In 2016 I was the youngest scholar to be awarded the Research Associate Fellowship of the Italian Academy for Advanced Studies in America at Columbia University in the City of New York.
 Between 2015 and 2017 I was Early Career Fellow of the Lichtenberg-Kolleg at the University of Göttingen and of the Leibniz Institute for Primate Research.
 The Leibniz Foundation also sponsored my work at the Primate Research Institute of Kyoto University in winter 2017.
 In 2018 I have been awarded the Postdoctoral Fellowship of the Sidney M. Edelstein Center for the History and Philosophy of Science, Technology and Medicine at the Hebrew University of Jerusalem.
-I was Visiting Professor at Boğaziçi University, in Istanbul in 2018.
-And in 2019 I have been funded by the Israeli Science Foundation at Bar-Ilan University, in Tel Aviv.
+I was Visiting Professor at Boğaziçi University, in Istanbul in summer 2018.
+And in 2019 I have been funded by the Israeli Science Foundation to carry on research at Bar-Ilan University, in Tel Aviv.
 As of 2020, I am Research Associate of the Cognition in Action Unit at the University of Milan, and from April 2023 I am a Senior Fellow at the Center for Mind & Cognition of the Ruhr-Universität Bochum.